emsaicer/Centawin/README.md

 # Centawin

-`Centawin` is a super simple and lightweight Windows utility that does only one thing: **center the focused window** via hotkey.
+`Centawin` is a super simple, lightweight, and portable Windows utility that does only one thing: **centers the focused window** via the hotkey.
 It works great with **multi-monitor configurations**.
 The program has **no graphical interface** and doesn't create a tray icon.

 ## How to Use